-Registration for Winter 2019 Classes is now open.
+Registration for Spring 2019 Classes is now open.
 Click on the course title to sign up.

-This winter, we are offering six classes over a ten-week period.
-Our midweek classes will begin on Wednesday, January 9th.
-Our Foundations class will begin on Sunday, January 13th.
-Most classes will meet for one hour over five weeks and will be taught either by pastors, staff, or other leaders.
+Our next session of midweek classes will begin on Wednesday, April 3rd.
+Our Foundations class will begin on Sunday, May 5th.
+Most classes will meet for 75 minutes over five sessions and will be taught either by pastors, staff, or other leaders.
 The purpose of offering classes is not to create big heads, but big hearts.
 However, the way to our hearts is through our heads (Rom.
 12:2).
 Spirit-filled thinking about God results in Spirit-filled feeling for God.
 After all, to “taste and see that the Lord is good” (Ps.
 34:8) we must know who this Lord is and exactly why he is good.

 If you are new with DCC, we would encourage you to start with the Foundations Class.
 This class is meant to be the first stop for folks seeking to dive in and learn about the nuts and bolts of our church, join a Cornerstone Community, be baptized, and become a member.
 By the end of it, you’ll have clear next steps for how to grow and get further connected.